Use of the CUDN is governed by a number of documents from various sources. They are grouped below according to their intended readership.

 Currently each College and department is charged for part of the cost of using the national academic network, JANET.
 That charge is based on the percentage of the University's aggregate network traffic used.
 The use of Skype (and other applications with similar properties) can cause a dramatic increase in network traffic and can therefore result in an increase in a department's or a College's charge.

-The University Computing Service does not ban Skype.
+The Information Services (UIS) does not ban Skype.
 However, individual departments and Colleges may impose their own bans on the use of Skype, and some have done so.

-The Computing Service recommends that certain steps be taken if using Skype.
+The UIS recommends that certain steps be taken if using Skype.
 To minimise excessive network traffic and the the risk of abuse Skype should be configured as follows.

 - Untick the Start Skype when the computer starts box.